 Charles E. Leiserson is Professor of Computer Science and Engineering at the Massachusetts Institute of Technology in Cambridge, Massachusetts, USA.
 He joined the faculty of MIT in 1981, where he is now the Edwin Sibley Webster Professor in MIT’s Electrical Engineering and Computer Science Department.
-He is Associate Director and Chief Operating Officer of the MIT Computer Science and Artificial Intelligence Laboratory, the largest on-campus laboratory at MIT, where he also leads the Supertech research group and is a member of the Theory of Computation group.
+He is former Associate Director and Chief Operating Officer of the MIT Computer Science and Artificial Intelligence Laboratory, the largest on-campus laboratory at MIT, where he leads the Supertech research group and is a member of the Theory of Computation group.
+He is Faculty Director of the MIT-Air Force AI Accelerator, which is designed to make fundamental advances in artificial intelligence to improve Department of the Air Force operations while also addressing broader societal needs.
 He received his B.S. from Yale University in 1975 and his Ph.D. from Carnegie Mellon University in 1981.

 Professor Leiserson has won many academic awards.
 He received the 2014 ACM-IEEE Computer Society Ken Kennedy Award for his "enduring influence on parallel computing systems and their adoption into mainstream use through scholarly research and development."
 He was also cited for "distinguished mentoring of computer science leaders and students."
 He received the IEEE Computer Society 2014 Taylor L. Booth Education Award "for worldwide computer science education impact through writing a best-selling algorithms textbook, and developing courses on algorithms and parallel programming."
 He received the ACM 2013 Paris Kanellakis Theory and Practice Award "for contributions to efficient and robust parallel computation through both provably efficient randomized scheduling protocols and a set of parallel-language primitives constituting the Cilk framework."
 He has received numerous Best Paper awards at prestigious conferences.
 He received the 1982 ACM Doctoral Dissertation Award for his Ph.D. thesis, Area-Efficient VLSI Computation.
 He is a Margaret MacVicar Faculty Fellow at MIT, the highest recognition at MIT for undergraduate teaching.
 He has been elected Fellow of four professional societies — AAAS, ACM, IEEE, and SIAM — and he is a member of the National Academy of Engineering.